Essential Dimension of Central Simple Algebras when the Characteristic is Bad: Introduction

-The survey is organized as follows: we begin with the basic background on central simple algebras and Brauer groups.
-Then, we introduce the description of the Brauer group in terms of differential forms (which produce the Kato-Milne cohomology groups analogous to the Galois cohomology groups in the usual case).
-We deduce lower bounds for the essential dimension from this setting.
-We then turn to the known upper bounds for the essential dimension of $\operatorname{Alg}_{2^n,2}$, with a new upper bound for $\operatorname{Alg}_{8,2}$.
-A part of this survey (Section \ref{sequence}) is dedicated to the essential dimension of sequences of linked cyclic $p$-algebras, where we cover the known results from the literature, in addition to translations of existing results not originally set in the context of essential dimension, to the language of essential dimension (see Section \ref{PrimeExponent} for the application of an observation from \cite{ChapmanQueguiner:2024} to the essential dimension of tensor products of cyclic algebras of degree $p$).
+Part of this survey (Section \ref{sequence}) is dedicated to the essential dimension of sequences of linked cyclic $p$-algebras, where we cover the known results from the literature, in addition to translations of existing results not originally set in the context of essential dimension, to the language of essential dimension (see Section \ref{PrimeExponent} for the application of an observation from \cite{ChapmanQueguiner:2024} to the essential dimension of tensor products of cyclic algebras of degree $p$).
 We also include a few words on the essential dimension of the functor $\operatorname{Dec}_{p^m,n}$ and extend certain results from \cite{McKinnie:2017} to the non-prime case.

-Table \ref{table} records the known essential dimension bounds and values in the bad characteristic case.
-In the first column the functors are defined over fields containing a fixed field $k$ of characteristic $p$.
-When present, $s\,|\,r$ and $p|s$ while $m$ and $n$ are positive integers.
-Relevant citations are given in the third column and the last column records the section of this survey where the result is discussed or improved.
+Table \ref{table} records the known essential dimension bounds and values in the bad characteristic case with the corresponding good characteristic bounds provided as a comparison.
+In the first column the functors are defined over fields containing a fixed field $k$ of characteristic $p$ and $m$ and $n$ are positive integers.
+Relevant citations are given in the third column and the last column indicates the section(s) of this survey where the result is discussed or improved.